-- How to import your organization’s Azure Active Directory (Azure AD) groups to use as Staffbase Email distribution lists.
+- How to import your organization’s Microsoft Entra Active Directory (Microsoft Entra ID, previously Azure AD) groups to use as Employee Email distribution lists.

 - How to exclude contacts from being imported based on their attributes.

-- You have access to your organization’s Azure AD with the right permissions to set up an integration.
+- You have access to your organization’s Microsoft Entra ID with the correct permissions to set up an integration.

-- You have connected Azure AD to Staffbase Email.
+- You have connected Microsoft Entra ID to Employee Email.

 Any custom fields that you want to exclude must be imported and mapped.

-- The Azure AD data is properly formatted and cleaned in order to allow for optional exclusions of certain contacts.
+- The Microsoft Entra data is properly formatted and cleaned in order to allow for optional exclusions of specific contacts.

 Your IT team may need to assist with this, or you may choose not to exclude any contacts.

-When you set up your Azure AD integration you have the option to choose which lists you want to sync to Staffbase Email.
+When you set up your Microsoft Entra integration you have the option to choose which lists you want to sync to Employee Email.

 Key information about list syncing